DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-gcp.md

-# Atlas CE on GCP
+# Atlas on GCP

-Being able to run Atlas CE on GCP means access to GPUs, and more importantly faster model results.
-In this tutorial we'll walk through setting up and running jobs on GCP with Atlas CE, as well as running experiments from VSCode.
+Being able to run Atlas on GCP means access to GPUs, and more importantly faster model results.
+In this tutorial we'll walk through setting up and running jobs on GCP with Atlas, as well as running experiments from VSCode.

 Requirements